emer/axon/RL.md

 	// learning dynamic (i.e., PV learning in the PVLV framework).
 	// Activity is computed as linear function of excitatory conductance
 	// (which can be negative -- there are no constraints).
-	// Use with RWPrjn which does simple delta-rule learning on minus-plus.
+	// Use with RWPath which does simple delta-rule learning on minus-plus.
 	RWPredLayer

 	// RWDaLayer computes a dopamine (DA) signal based on a simple Rescorla-Wagner